 Going beyond the dress rehearsal

 Growing up in the Dallas/Fort Worth area, Sally knew she wanted to be on stage.
-In high school, her teachers taught her that being an actor is not limited to memorizing and performing lines; a true professional rolls up their sleeves and goes beyond the curtain to make sure the show is the best it can be.
+In high school, her teachers taught her that being an actor is not limited to memorizing and performing lines; true professionals roll up their sleeves and go beyond the curtain to make sure the show is the best it can be.
 With this wisdom in hand, she went on to receive a Bachelor of Arts in Theater Performance from Stephen F. Austin State University and a Master of Fine Arts in Acting from New York Film Academy.

 All the world’s a stage